-Staff (direct, contracted, or in a consulting capacity) providing this service must hold a state license in Pennsylvania (Title 49 Pa.
-Code Chapter 21, subchapter G), or a license in the state where the service is provided.
+Staff (direct, contracted, or in a consulting capacity) providing Consultative Nutritional Service must hold a state license in Pennsylvania (Title 49 Pa.
+Code Chapter 21, subchapter G) or a license in the state where the service is provided.

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a selfassessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have Workers' Compensation Insurance, in accordance with state law. - 7.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility, and behavioral needs. - 8.
-Comply with Department standards related to provider qualifications.
+1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Have Workers' Compensation Insurance, in accordance with state law.

+7. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility, and behavioral needs.

+8. Comply with Department standards related to provider qualifications.
-Staff working of or contracted with agencies must meet the following standards:

-- 1. Have criminal history clearances per 35 P.S.
+Staff working of or contracted with agencies must meet the following standards: 1.
+Have criminal history clearances per 35 P.S.
 10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 2.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
-C.S.Chapter 63.
+Code Chapter 15.

+2. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+C.S.
+Chapter 63.
+Verification of Provider Qualifications